Understanding Weak Wi-Fi in Industrial Settings

 A warehouse kept reporting random signal drops near the loading area.
 We checked the controller—nothing obvious.
 So we went on-site.

+The issue wasn’t at ground level.
+It was 30 feet above it.
 A forklift had been lifting pallets high enough to repeatedly smack the AP, knocking two antennas completely off.
 The poor AP was still clinging to life, broadcasting like someone yelling with half their vocal cords missing.

 Lesson: Physical damage = RF chaos.
 APs are durable, but they’re not forklift-proof.